arvkay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond - A shell script that gives all permissions to others and revokes all permissions from groups and users on the file hello
-9-John_Doe - A shell script that gives specific permissions to file hello 10-mirror_permissions - A shell script the sets the permissions of a file olleh the same as file hello
+9-John_Doe - A shell script that gives specific permissions to file hello 10-mirror_permissions - A shell script the sets the permissions of a file olleh the same as file hello 11-directories_permissions - A shell script that adds execute permission to all subdirectories of current directory